 Community Mentor Network (CMN) is a coordinated strategy that provides targeted 1:1 social-emotional learning and mentoring support to students who have experienced unprecedented learning and socio-emotional loss due to Covid.
 Through this effort, and in partnership with local universities and community-based partners, SummerCollab recruits, trains and activates mentor-tutors from communities in which mentees live.

 Mentor-Tutors are trained and placed at a variety of community sites to meet youth where they are.
 These locations may include churches, afterschool programs, and child care centers.
-Through this model, mentor tutors are readily available for free to low-income, fourth-grade through eighth-grade students.
+Through this model, mentor tutors are readily available for free to low-income, first-grade through eighth-grade students.

 One-on-one mentoring provides consistent, effective, and personalized learning support and mentorship.
 Sessions meet 2-4 days a week for approximately 1 hour per session.

 Who We Are:

 “I mentor because children are our future and I know that with our help, they can be successful human beings.”

 “My child looks forward to meeting with her mentor every time.
 It’s great seeing her excited and happy.”